jktrn/enscribe.dev-hexo/source/_posts/writeups/shctf/warmup-to-the-dark-side.md

 {% challenge %}
 solvers: enscribe
 authors: v10l3nt
+description: |
-description: Once you start down the dark path, forever will it dominate your destiny.
-(And yes, the binary isn't included)<br>`nc 0.cloud.chals.io 30096`
+        Once you start down the dark path, forever will it dominate your destiny.
+(And yes, the binary isn't included)
+        `nc 0.cloud.chals.io 30096`
 {% endchallenge %}

 Let's run that `netcat` link to see what's going on: